 Emails that are definitely spam are deleted before they get to our campus.
 Messages that fall into the potential spam category are delivered to your Junk email folder.
-We recommend that you periodically review this folder to check for any legitimate messages that may have been incorrectly classified as junk.
-If you find a message that is not junk, you can drag it back to your Inbox or to any folder.
-You can also mark the item as not junk by doing the following:
+We recommend that you periodically review this folder to check for any legitimate messages that may have been incorrectly classified as spam.
+If you find a message that is not spam, you can drag it back to your Inbox or to any folder.
+You can also mark the item as "not junk" by doing the following:

 - Outlook 2013 - On the Home tab, in the Delete group, click Junk, and then click Not Junk.